Briefing the instrument approach is an absolute must for every instrument flight for several reasons.

 7. State the decision height (DH) or minimum descent altitude (MDA) and controlling RVR/Visibility

-- For example, most ILS’s require a 1/2 mile visibility.
+For example, most ILS’s require a 1/2 mile visibility.
 For a 1/2 mile vis, you should be able to see from the beginning of the approach lights to the end of the runway aiming point markings.
-Anything less, go missed.
-(Note: this will depend on the type of runway lighting systems and runway markings.
-I threw this example out there to get you thinking.
-Click here for an awesome article for runway lighting distances)

 8. Brief the missed approach procedure (MAP).

-- I also added another squiggly arrow to indicate you should think about what type of entry you will use.
-In this case it is a parallel entry.
-If you always brief it, you will quickly become an expert on entering holding.
+I also added another squiggly arrow to indicate you should think about what type of holding entry you will use.

 9. Runway Lighting and Notes

 You don’t have to include the runway lighting in the brief, but you should make a note of the runway lighting and if it’s working.

 You need to know what you’ll see when you break out at minimums.
 You may also need to raise visibility requirements if it isn’t working (see the operator notes on the 28L approach chart above).